kireerik/refo/README.md

 It is recommended to create a copy of the required JSON using the `JSON.parse(JSON.stringify(json))` functions for example when you are using Refo in `watch` mode ([related comment](https://github.com/sidorares/hot-module-replacement/issues/10#issuecomment-447473770)), because the JSON hander is changing object properties.

 The JSON handler is parsing string object values as `Markdown` using markdown-it.
+Example: [example/asset/resume/data.json#L7](https://github.com/kireerik/refo/blob/90c4dd6b4010c14a6323833dc0af5c22d6676e12/example/asset/resume/data.json#L7)

 Properties which are ending with `-private` are removed.
+Example: [example/asset/resume/data.json#L4](https://github.com/kireerik/refo/blob/90c4dd6b4010c14a6323833dc0af5c22d6676e12/example/asset/resume/data.json#L4)
-Objects which have a property named `private` are removed too.
+<br>Objects which have a property named `private` are removed too.

 Properties which are ending with `-full` are only included when a second true value parameter is passed to the handler function.
+Example: [example/asset/resume/data.json#L8](https://github.com/kireerik/refo/blob/90c4dd6b4010c14a6323833dc0af5c22d6676e12/example/asset/resume/data.json#L8), [example/asset/resume/getHandledJson.js#L9](https://github.com/kireerik/refo/blob/master/example/asset/resume/getHandledJson.js#L9)
-Objects which have a property named `full` are only included when a second true value parameter is passed to the handler function.
+<br>Objects which have a property named `full` are only included when a second true value parameter is passed to the handler function.

+#### Period

 When an object contains a `startDate` properrty without an `endDate` property then a `hidePresent` property can be used to hide a present label and show the current year instead.
 <br>A `hideEndDate` property can be used to hide the current year shown instead of a present label.